mili-dhara/iTask/README.md

 # Usage
 - Adding a Task:

   Enter the task description in the input field.
   Click the "Add" button to add the task to the list.

 - Marking a Task as Finished/Unfinished:

   Click on the checkbox to toggle its status between finished and unfinished.

 - Editing a Task:

   Click the "Edit" button next to the task.
   Modify the task description in the input field that appears.
   Click the "Save" button to save the changes.

 - Deleting a Task:

   Click the "Delete" button next to the task to remove it from the list.

 # Contributing
 Contributions are welcome!
 If you have suggestions for improvements or new features, feel free to open an issue or create a pull request.

 # License
 This project is licensed under the MIT License.
-See the LICENSE file for more details.

 # Contact
 For any questions or feedback, please contact milidharansde@gmail.com.